techmaxsolucoes/frappe_traceback_collector/README.md

 ## How to use?

-Usually `frappe_traceback_collector` will collect all tracebacks raised in the web context, whithout touch the error handling, thanks to `sys.excepthook`
+Usually `frappe_traceback_collector` will collect all tracebacks raised in the web context, without touch the error handling, thanks to `sys.excepthook`, just install it in the sites that do you want to collect the tracebacks

 Async tasks run in a different context, so for collect tracebacks in async context you need import the collector, and run your function inside a `try` statement, see the example